-(a) Security Control Modules must be evaluated using AS 2805.14.2, Annexes A, C, D, E, F and, if digital signature functionality is provided, Annex G. Furthermore Annex H must be used to categorize the acceptable deployment environments for Security Control Modules.
-Uncontrolled environments are not suitable for the deployment of Security Control Modules.

-(i) This clause describes the Controlled+ environment, listing requirements, which when in addition to those required by AS 2805.14.2 Annex H for Controlled environments are considered to meet the requirements for a Secure environment for the deployment of SCMs:
+- (a) Security Control Modules must be evaluated using AS 2805.14.2, Annexes A, C, D, E, F and, if digital signature functionality is provided, Annex G. Furthermore Annex H must be used to categorize the acceptable deployment environments for Security Control Modules.
+Uncontrolled environments are not suitable for the deployment of Security Control Modules. - Inserted effective 20.8.18 This clause describes the Controlled+ (i) environment, listina requirements, which when in addition to those required by AS 2805.14.2 Annex H for Controlled environments are considered to meet the requirements for a Secure environment for the deployment of SCMs: